jneimantokbox/annotation-widget/README.md

 ```

 ### Attaching the Toolbar to a Publisher
-When the publisher is created, attach the annotation canvas and link it to the toolbar.
+When the publisher is created, attach the annotation canvas for the publisher and add it to the toolbar.

 ```javascript
 var canvas = new OTSolution.Annotations({